- LIBRARY HOME

 Library sessions teach research skills and, depending on the needs of your class, they may cover the library catalogue, article databases, subject specific resources, and the Web.
 We stress critical evaluation of all information sources.
 Instruction is available year-round but it's most beneficial for students if the class occurs after they've been introduced to their research assignment

 The Library asks for a minimum of two weeks notice for instruction booking requests.
-This notice period ensures we have the time to customize an assignment guide specific to the needs of your students and also allows us to coordinate coverage of other teaching and research service across both of our campuses.
+This notice period ensures we have the time to customize an assignment guide specific to the needs of your students and also allows us to coordinate coverage of other teaching and research services.
 While we'll do our best to accommodate your request, please know that we may have to suggest alternative dates/times if you request a class with less than two weeks notice

 Depending on the needs of your class, we will tailor an assignment guide with the appropriate online learning materials (videos, tutorials, et cetera) gathered in one place.
 We have created videos and tutorials to demonstrate various skills, including searching for ebooks in the Library's catalogue, navigating the Library's website, searching for articles in databases, building search strings for library research, and citing and evaluating resources.